 Preschoolers are fascinated by the magic of everyday life.
 Even the most simple science experiences, such as a change in temperature, can captivate young children.
 Invite your little learners to observe what happens to peppermints or candy canes in water of different temperatures with this simple Christmas candy cane experiment which is perfect for a holiday theme!

-Exploring basic science with preschoolers is always fun because to them science is exciting and magical.
-Science experiments are also a great way to practice how to follow directions, expand vocabularies, work on fine motor skills and of course, introduce basic math and science concepts.
+This dissolving peppermint science experiment is super quick to set up, doesn’t require a lot of supplies, and your kids will absolutely love it!
+Kids are fascinated by science because they view it as exciting and magical.
+Science experiments are also a great way to practice how to follow directions, expand vocabularies, work on fine motor skills – and of course, introduce basic math and science concepts.

-For the safety of your young scientists, keep your experiment and materials simple and conduct them as a class or in small groups where the activity can be closely monitored.
+For the safety of your little scientists, keep your experiment and materials simple and conduct them as a class or in small groups where the activity can be closely monitored.

-In this peppermint science experiment, your preschoolers will learn about temperature – hot and cold – and its impact on sugar – the peppermint.
+In this peppermint or candy cane science experiment, your preschoolers will learn about temperature – hot and cold – and its impact on sugar – the peppermint.

 A Holiday Exploration of Temperature

-For this simple science experiment you will need a few very basic materials:
+For this simple Christmas science experiment you will need a few very basic materials: